Turistas: Protests

-The film was boycotted by some citizens in Brazil of the perceived negative image it portrayed of the country, and American actor Duhamel apologized to the Brazilian government and to the Brazilian people during an appearance on The Tonight Show with Jay Leno.
+The film was boycotted by some citizens in Brazil because of the perceived negative image it portrayed of the country, and American actor Duhamel apologized to the Brazilian government and to the Brazilian people during an appearance on The Tonight Show with Jay Leno.
 He said that it was not the intention of the film to stop tourists from visiting Brazil.
 Actress Beau Garrett also commented on the controversy, saying: "This film isn't about scaring people away from traveling, or seeing places like Brazil.
 Brazil is an incredible country and embraced us; I never felt alien at all in that country... it's about being aware."

 Embratur, the Brazilian government's agency of tourism, issued a statement grateful for the bad critical reception in North America.
 The agency stated they did not feel that Turistas would hurt Brazil's image as viewers would differentiate reality from fiction.
 After its theatrical release, director Stockwell commented in an interview: "I feel a little badly that the Brazilians, mostly who haven't seen the movie, maybe they've seen the trailer, have been very upset about what they perceive the film's depiction of Brazil to be.
 I'm like, did you guys see City of God?
 That wasn't the most flattering of portrayals.
 I think they get very defensive when an American production company comes in and makes anything other than a Chamber of Commerce portrayal of the country."